Mamaweegee123/MediaWave2000/FEATURES.md

 ### NetTV *(Beta)*
 - Paste a YouTube playlist URL to generate a live channel schedule
 - Pulls video metadata and builds a schedule from the playlist contents
-- Currently works intermittently — listed as experimental
+- Currently works intermittently — experimental

 ---